JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_api.md

 ```

 There are two methods that allow invoking methods: `service` and `utility`.
-The first one will return an instance of service, and the second will return an instance of any class.
+The first one will return an instance of a service, and the second will return an instance of any class.

 Project-level services require a `Project` stub.
 To get it, use the `singleProject` method, which is implemented in the same way as demonstrated above: